nicolemichaud03/Disaster_Tweets_NLP_Predictions/README.md

 ## Modeling

-The classifier I am using in my models is a Multinomial Naive Bayes classifier.
-I chose to use this because it is commonly used to classify text data, due to reasons such as the fact that it is scalable and doesn't require large amounts of training data compared to other classifiers.

-Using a pipeling, I created a baseline model that was vectorized using CountVectorizer.
+Using a pipeling, I created a baseline Multinomial Naive Bayes model that was vectorized using CountVectorizer.
 This model performed pretty well, with an average F1 score of about 79.91% and an accuracy score of about 80.83%.

 I proceeded to try different models including one that was TF-IDF Vectorized, one that included bigrams as well as single words, one with stemmed words, and one with lemmatized words.
 The model that performed the best so far was the stemmed model, with an F1 score of about 80.22% and an accuracy score of about 80.83%